honggzb/Study2016/AngularStudy/angular 2- 7.form.md

 template driven | model driven
 ---|---
-create form model via directives on template form HTML|link template from HTML with a form model created on component easy to setup and use, saving develpment time | harder to setup, scalability use ngModel directive(two way data binding)|
+Form is set up and configured in HTML code| Form is set up and configured programmatically in class body Angular 2 "infers" FormGroup from HTML code(in template) |Angular 2 is instructed to use the created FormGroup and not infer it(in component class)
-low logic, hard for end to end testing| strong logic on component
+Form data is passed via ngSubmit()| Form(data) can be used throughout class body without passing it via ngSubmit() low logic, hard for end to end testing| strong logic on component easy to setup and use, saving develpment time | harder to setup, scalability use ngModel directive(two way data binding)|

-###7.4 Advanced Topics
+<h3 id="Advanced-Topics">7.4 Advanced Topics</h3>

-####7.4.1 Custom Form Validators
+<h3 id="Custom-Form-Validators">7.4.1 Custom Form Validators</h3>

 - Custom model form Validators
 - Custom Template form Validators